yetulaxman/ContainersHPC2024/_hands-on/nf-core.md

 ## Wrap nf-core pipeline as a normal batch job

-Here is an example batch script to run the pipeline on Puhti:
+Here is an example batch script to run nf-core pipeline on Puhti:
 ```bash
 #!/bin/bash
 #SBATCH --time=01:00:00